libp2p/specs/connections/multiselect2.md

 #### 0-RTT

-When using 0-RTT session resumption as offered by TLS 1.3 and some variants of Noise (**TODO**: specify which), the endpoints MUST remember the negotiated stream multiplexer used on the original connection.
+When using 0-RTT session resumption as offered by TLS 1.3 and Noise, the endpoints MUST remember the negotiated stream multiplexer used on the original connection.
 This ensures that the client can send application data in the first flight when resuming a connection.

 ## Protocol Speficiation